kautilyak/algods-project/README.md

 ## Time complexity of printReachable():

 - The `printReachable()` function goes over the *vertexMap* once for every vertex  (V).
 Within the vertex iteration, it goes through the adjacency list of each vertex by calling the `getReachable()` function - which is a list of edges (E) each vertex is connected by and it recursively calls itself until all the vertices in the path reachable are covered.
-So we can say that the total time complexity for the function is **O(VE)**.
+This function is similar to Depth first search and the time complexity of `getReachable()` is O(V+E).
+Since it gets called once every vertex 'v' _the total time complexity is O(V(V+E))_